yoogottamk/ascii-jetpack-joyride/README.md

  - `Q` to quit

 ### Gameplay
 Collect coins, destroy firebeams to increase your score.
-Beware of the mighty magnet which pulls you with an enormous force.
+Of the mighty magnet beware which pulls you with an enormous force.

 Press `E` to shoot bullets, `F` to summon the great wriggly dragon onto this world, `<Space>` to activate the shield which will make you invincible for a limited duration (and will also make you glow).

-To face the enemy, you must prove your worth by gaining enough points.
+To face the enemy, prove your worth by gaining enough points, you must.

 ## Screens